MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 As an Answers admin, you can feature a topic or create a topic from the topic browse page.
 Featuring a topic allows you to curate Viva Topics to be promoted for use within Answers.

-The **Feature a topic** button will only be visible to Answers admins or global admins.
+The **Feature a topic** button will only be visible to Answers admins or Global admins.

 ![Image of the Discover more Topics interface in Viva Engage.](/viva/media/engage/admin/feature-a-topic.png)